 Reading time: 7 minutes

+Did you ever ask yourself why content strategy fails so often?
 Writing content that will attract and keep people coming back for more, can be daunting and exhausting.
-Creating epic content that wows people over and over requires a combination of: creative copywriting skills (which you can learn) research and data analysis.
+Creating epic content that wows people over and over requires a combination of: creative copywriting skills (which you can learn) research (relevancy) and data analysis.

 Top 13 reasons why content strategy fails